-The OIG opened one new allegation case during the recent six-month period.
-This case will remain open pending further investigation of the evidence.
-The one open case from the prior period was closed.
+The OIG did not open any new allegation cases during the recent six-month period.
+The one open case prior to start the period remains open at the end of the period.
 No criminal investigations were performed during the period.

-Indirect Cost Rate Evaluations
+Indirect Cost Rate Negotiations